kzisme/eris/CONTRIBUTING.md

 When describing your bug report; please be concise and as detailed as you can so we can easily work out what the problem is.
-It's also very helpful if you are able to provide a test case that repeatedly demonstrates the bug at hand:
+It's also very helpful if you are able to provide a test case that repeatedly demonstrates the bug at hand.